The Common Program of the People's Republic of China 1949-1954

 Source: Heilmann (2000).
 Page 12

 Table 8 shows on Regional level the representation of Minzhu Dangpai.
 This table is just an indication and is not at all complete.
-The shortage of capable officials is very big.
-"According to the report of the conversation between Lu Dingyi, the Head of the Chinese Communist Party Central Organizational Department, and Sherbaiev, the Soviet Charge d'affaires to China, among one and half million Chinese Communist Party members in the Northern China Region (Huabei) one million three hundred thousand were illiterate.
-Among leadership above the district level (qu), almost half were illiterate or only had very little formal education.
-The Chinese Communist Party planned to spend two to three years to eliminate illiteracy among the party's lower-level cadres, and five years to achieve literacy among the rank-and-file party members."35
+There is a significant shortage of capable officials.
+According to a report on a conversation between Lu Dingyi , the Head of the Chinese Communist Party Central Organizational Department, and Sherbaiev, the Soviet Charge d'affaires to China, out of the 1.5 million CCP members in Northern China, approximately 1.3 million were illiterate.
+Among the leadership above the district level, nearly half were either illiterate or had received only minimal formal education.
+The CCP plans to invest two to three years into eradicating illiteracy among lower-level cadres and aims to achieve literacy among rank-and-file party members within five years.

-Lu (2016) mentions some methods the Ministry of Public Security (MPS) took to overcome the lack of able personnel.
+The Ministry of Public Security (MPS) took some measurements to overcome the lack of able personnel.
 The MPS, under the leadership of Luo Ruiqing, had the responsibility of conducting mass political movements.
 However, the ministry faced internal organizational challenges, including a lack of reliable and trained personnel and a shortage of administrative officers.
 In response, strategies such as social control, party propaganda, harsh criminal sanctions, and mass mobilization were employed to address these issues and achieve the desired outcomes.
 In addition to the scarcity of capable cadres, the newly established regime confronted a significant challenge in the form of a large, unorganized urban population.
 To bridge the gap between the regime's ambitious interventionist plans and its capacity to implement them, a strategy was devised to mobilize the masses outside the confines of the administrative system.
 This strategy involved the establishment of numerous mass organizations at the grassroots level.
 This not only highlights the government's need to establish such organizations on the ground, but also underscores its ambitious plans to undertake extensive initiatives aimed at providing various urban services.
 See Table Mass organizations.

 An additional problem can be noticed.
 Similar to its rival, the CCP, the Guomindang (GMD or Nationalist Party) wasn't just a typical political party but a Leninist-style organization dedicated to extensive social mobilization.
 It established a significant party-state apparatus, which encompassed various institutions, including state-owned factories.
 With the exception of portions that had been relocated by the GMD to Taiwan, all the apparatus and assets of the GMD-led Nationalist government were assumed by CCP authorities and were in need for reliable cadres.
 The scope of takeovers conducted by the CCP extended beyond state-owned agencies and assets to include those owned by individuals or organizations labelled as enemies by the CCP.
 This broad approach was officially outlined in the stipulation that all factories, shops, banks, warehouses, ships, docks, railways, postal services, telegraph, electricity and telephone services, waterworks, farms, and pastures operated by the reactionary GMD government, as well as its high-ranking officials, were to be taken over by the People's government.
 In practice, CCP authorities held sole authority in determining whether an enterprise fell under the category of bureaucratic capitalism.
 There was no formal legal process in place to handle appeals or challenge these decisions.
 The CCP assumed the role of the ultimate arbiter, making judgments based on their own criteria and without recourse to legal procedures.

-Military personnel are the main source for recruitment.
+Military personnel were the main source for recruitment.
 In the areas that were seized by the PLA, PLA officers assumed prominent positions in the newly established administration.
 Through a practice known as "zhuanye" or transferring officers to civilian posts.
 This practice quickly became institutionalized, leading to a situation where a significant majority of local administrative positions were filled by officers from the armies that had taken control of those areas.
 While there were also instances of cadre relocation from the old base areas to the newly acquired territories, the predominant trend was the placement of PLA officers into civilian roles.
 This allowed for the consolidation of the PLA's influence in the administration and contributed to the establishment of a system wherein military personnel played a central role in the governance and management of the areas under their control.

 In calling up personnel, Zhou relied on those who had been involved in the CCP's unofficial diplomacy of the 1930s and 1940s.
 Even as an 'illegal' party the CCP had had to practice diplomacy in establishing an internationally recognisable alternative to the official diplomacy of the Nationalist government, thus Zhou was able call up former CCP united front workers, military officers and journalists.
 Keith (1989).
 Page 34 [Cite]